 - V-Skill - Inside Slash - A lunging strike that automatically deflects the opponent's attacks.

 - V-Reversal - Third Eye - A low slide along the ground that moves through the opponent.

-- V-Trigger - Diamond Dust - Kolin sends a wave of ice spikes along the floor, damaging the opponent and stopping their stun gauge from depleting.
+- V-Trigger I - Diamond Dust - Kolin sends a wave of ice spikes along the floor, damaging and freezing the opponent, stopping their stun gauge from depleting.